 Highlands & Orkney

-Brilliant summer birding across the Highlands, with an action packed TWO nights away in Orkney!
+Brilliant spring birding across the Highlands, with an action packed TWO nights away in Orkney!

 We enjoy two nights on Orkney giving us a real flavour of this fertile archipelago.
-Hen Harrier and Short-eared Owl breed in good numbers here, and we often enjoy great views of both quartering rough grasslands and heaths.
-With the sound of Skylark and Meadow Pipit all around, we may add hunting Merlin to our lists too.
-We have a full day to visit the stunning seabird colony of either Marwick Head or Brough of Birsay, as well as birding numerous bays where we often find summer-plumaged Sanderling, Turnstone and other waders, or a late Great Northern Diver.
-Although primarily a birding trip, there may be the option to visit World Heritage sites such as ‘Ring of Brodgar’ and ‘Stones of Stenness’.
+Hen Harrier and Short-eared Owl breed in good numbers, and we often enjoy great views of both quartering rough grasslands and heaths.
+With the sound of Skylark and Meadow Pipit all around, we may add hunting Merlin and Peregrine too.
+We have a full day to visit the stunning seabird colonies of either Marwick Head or Brough of Birsay, as well as numerous bays where we often find summer-plumaged Sanderling, Turnstone and other waders, or a late Great Northern Diver.
+Although primarily a birding trip, there may be the option to visit World Heritage sites such as ‘Ring of Brodgar’ and ‘Stones of Stennes’.
 Ferry crossings should yield Great and Arctic Skua, Black Guillemot and Puffin among commoner breeding seabirds and in recent years we have seen Orca, Minke Whale, dolphins and Otter, so don’t miss a minute!

 KEY MOMENTS at our Friday round-up – which will be yours?